jmuchemb/fssync/README.rst

 is in a consistent state.
 Each sync always fixes existing inconsistencies but may introduces others, so fssync is not suitable for hot backuping of databases.

+With Btrfs, you can get consistency by snapshotting at source side.

 SIMILAR PROJECTS
 ================